Curved Page Divider

 Reducing Caseworker Turnover

 Working conditions improvement and higher support for caseworkers may lead to reduced turnover rates.
-Ensuring that caseworkers have adequate and manageable caseloads and access to professional development is of utmost importance.
+Ensuring that caseworkers have adequate and manageable caseloads, as well as access to professional development, is of utmost importance.

 Improving On Aging Out Youth Support

-It is inevitable that a mechanism will be good enough to ensure that youth transition out of the foster care system.
+A mechanism will inevitably be good enough to ensure that youth transition out of the foster care system.
 This is also related to the expansion of college education, job-specific training, and accommodative housing.

 Conclusion

-Caring for Virginia's foster children is a complex task and requires ongoing involvement and the cooperation of all the parties involved.
+Caring for Virginia's foster children is a complex task and requires ongoing involvement and the cooperation of all parties involved.
 However, the state has made impressive advancements, although it still has a long way to go in improving the foster care system.
-By emphasizing foster kids' health and stability, strengthening support systems, and tackling systemic problems, Virginia can work towards better ends for the children, especially the most disadvantaged ones.
+By emphasizing the health and stability of foster children, strengthening support systems, and addressing systemic issues, Virginia can work towards better outcomes for the children, especially the most disadvantaged ones.

-The collaborative work of government bodies, non-profit organizations, communities, and individuals together allows every foster child in Virginia to get the necessities to establish a safe, stable, and supportive environment where they can flourish.
+The collaborative efforts of government bodies, non-profit organizations, communities, and individuals enable every foster child in Virginia to access the necessary resources to establish a safe, stable, and supportive environment where they can thrive.